juxor/afaq/markdown/secF8.md

 under capitalism.
 Anarchism will continue as long as these feelings and hopes still exist and they will remain until such time as we organise and abolish capitalism and the state.

+[‹ F.7 How does the history of "anarcho"-capitalism show that it is not anarchist?](/afaq/secF7.html "Go to previous page" ) [up](/afaq/secFcon.html "Go to parent page" ) [Section G - Is individualist anarchism capitalistic?
+›](/afaq/secGcon.html "Go to next page" )